moskytw/mosky-mini-configs/README.md

 # The Configs from a Minimalist

 It's easy to get lost in the Unix configuration world.
 So many fancy choices!
-After working on Linux and macOS many years, I converged my configs into a minimal set, which is good enough, comprehensive, portable, and may be inspirational to you. ✨
+After working on Linux and macOS so many years, I converged my configs into a minimal set, which is just good enough, comprehensive, portable, and may be inspirational to you. ✨

 It includes: